Oziomajnr/Ozioma-Personal-Website/blog/_posts/2024-07-17-property-based-testing-in-python.markdown

     assert add(0, 0) == 0
     assert add(-1, 1) == 0
 ```
-In the example above, we have a simple function that takes in two numbers and returns the sum of the numbers and we are testing the `add` function by providing it with specific input values and checking if the output matches our expectations.
+In the example above, we have a simple function that takes in two numbers and returns the sum of the numbers.
+We are testing the `add` function by providing it with specific input values and checking if the output matches our expectations.

 However, this example-based approach  has the following limitations: